robertorcosta/azure-docs.pt-br/articles/data-factory/data-flow-expression-functions.md

 ___
 ### <code>hasColumn</code>
 <code><b>hasColumn(<i>&lt;column name&gt;</i> : string, [<i>&lt;stream name&gt;</i> : string]) => boolean</b></code><br/><br/>
 Checks for a column value by name in the stream.
 You can pass a optional stream name as the second argument.
 Column names known at design time should be addressed just by their name.
 Computed inputs are not supported but you can use parameter substitutions.
 * ``hasColumn('parent')``
 ___
 ### <code>hour</code>
 <code><b>hour(<i>&lt;value1&gt;</i> : timestamp, [<i>&lt;value2&gt;</i> : string]) => integer</b></code><br/><br/>
 Gets the hour value of a timestamp.
 You can pass an optional timezone in the form of 'GMT', 'PST', 'UTC', 'America/Cayman'.
-The local timezone is used as the default.Refer Java's SimpleDateFormat for available formats. https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html.
+The local timezone is used as the default.
+Refer Java's `SimpleDateFormat` class for available formats. https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html.
 * ``hour(toTimestamp('2009-07-30 12:58:59')) -> 12``
 * ``hour(toTimestamp('2009-07-30 12:58:59'), 'PST') -> 12``
 ___